 Where: Darling Brew Tasteroom & Brewery: 48 Caledon Street, Darling

-Open 7 days a week during school holidays.
+Open 7 days a week during the flower season and school holidays.

 (Except: 7 December & 25 December – Christmas day)